kilpkonn/msc-thesis/main.typ

 }
 ```
 As we can see from the snippet above the Type of `Self` in `impl` block is `Option<T>`.
-However the type of `self` parameter in the method is `Pin<&Self>` which means that to call the `as_pin_ref` method we actually need to have expression of type `Pin<&Self>`.
+However, the type of `self` parameter in the method is `Pin<&Self>` which means that to call the `as_pin_ref` method we actually need to have expression of type `Pin<&Self>`.

-We've also decided to ignore all the methods that return the same type as the type of `self` paremeter.
+We've also decided to ignore all the methods that return the same type as the type of `self` parameter.
-This is because they do not take us any closer to goal type and we've considered it unhelpful to show user all the possible options.
+This is because they do not take us any closer to goal type, and we've considered it unhelpful to show user all the possible options.
 I've we'd allow them then we'd also receive expressions such as `some_i32.reverse_bits().reverse_bits().reverse_bits()` which is valid Rust code but unlikely something the user wished for. #todo("builder won't work, but here re good arguments for not to work anyway, order, lack of info")

 ==== Tactic "struct projection"